Frequently Asked Questions

 Can you tell me exactly how Ennuicastr works?

-If you're technically-minded, read the technical description.
+If you're technically minded, read the technical description.
 If you're very technically minded, read the source code (client, server).

 If Ennuicastr is open source, can't I just run my own and do my recording for free?